fedsegment/home/index.md

 ### Approach

 We simulate a federated learning architecture by adapting and training DeepLabV3+, a state-of-the-art model for image segmentation, and incorporating ResNet as the backbone for extracting feature maps.
-We develop a data loader for the PASCAL VOC dataset which supports partitioning of the data between our virtual clients in a non-I.I.D fashion using Dirichlet, to represent real-world, scattered data.
+We develop a data loader for the PASCAL VOC dataset which supports partitioning of the data between our virtual clients in a non-I.I.D manner using Dirichlet, to represent real-world, scattered data.

-{% include image.html url="pictures/nonIIDGraphComparison.png" description="Non I.I.D comparison with different alpha values (we use alpha=0.5 to achieve good a non-I.I.D distribution)" %}{: id="niid"}

-The Dirichlet distribution is a density over a K dimensional vector p whose K components are positive and sum to 1.
+The Dirichlet distribution, parameterized by the concentration parameter 𝛼, is a density over a K dimensional vector whose K components are positive and sum up to 1.
 Dirichlet can support the probabilities of a K-way categorical event.
 In Federated Learning, we find that the K clients' sample numbers obey the Dirichlet distribution.
 This Latent Dirichlet Allocation (LDA) method was first proposed by Measuring the Effects of Non-Identical Data Distribution for Federated Visual Classification.
-This can generate nonIIDness with an unbalanced sample number in each label.
+This can generate non-IIDness with an unbalanced sample number in each label.
+The figure below illustrates populations drawn for 4 clients from the Dirichlet distribution of the Pascal VOC dataset with 21 classes for different values of 𝛼.

-The server sends initial weights of the model to all the clients in the beginning.
-The clients start training on their own subset of data and send weights to the server.
-The server gathers the weights from all the clients and performs aggregation on the weights.
-The aggregated weights are sent back to the clients and the training continues.
-This entire loop is called one round.
-Many such rounds are simulated in order to achieve a decent accuracy.
+{% include image.html url="pictures/nonIIDGraphComparison.png" description="Non I.I.D comparison with different alpha values (we use alpha=0.5 to achieve good a non-I.I.D distribution)" %}{: id="niid"}

+We have 5 worker threads out of which 4 are client-threads managed by their Client Managers and a server thread managed by a Server Manager.
+Client Managers execute the training process in the order that they receive weights from the Server Manager.
+In the first round, the Server Manager initializes the model and sends the weights to the Client Manager for each client.
+The Client Manager then sets up the client worker threads on their respective GPUs for training.
+Since we are training our architecture on 4 GPUs, each client is assigned one GPU.
+After completing the specified number of epochs, The Client Managers then send the trained weights to the Server Manager.
+The Server Manager instantiates the server thread to perform aggregation on model weights received from all the clients by scaling the weights with respect to the size of their local dataset.
+It then updates the model parameters, performs evaluation on the validation set and sends back the updated model weights to the Client Managers.
+The next round begins and the process continues for a given number of rounds.
+We employ the MPI communication protocol for the interactions between the server and its clients.

 ### Implementation